Jules Eichorn: Early years

 Jules Marquard Eichorn was born in San Francisco on February 7, 1912, to Hilmar and Frieda Eichorn, who were immigrants from Germany.
 As a youngster, he often hiked on the slopes of Mount Tamalpais in Marin County, California with his parents and siblings.
-He showed musical talent and began studying violin from Ansel Adams at a young age.
+He showed musical talent and began studying violin at a young age.
 In 1927, he began piano lessons, and his first instructor was Ansel Adams.
 Eichorn was also Adams's first piano student.
 That summer, Eichorn joined Adams on the Sierra Club annual High Trip, which included a climb of Alta Peak in Sequoia National Park.
 That climb sparked the 15-year-old Eichorn's love of mountaineering.

 Eichorn worked for Ansel Adams washing photographic prints and hauling photographic equipment in exchange for piano lessons, and their friendship lasted until Adams's death in 1984.
 After graduating from Lick-Wilmerding High School in San Francisco in 1929, Eichorn traveled to the Teton Range of Wyoming in 1930 for a summer climbing trip.